-Suya powder is a dried peanut-based spice rub that is commonly used to marinate any meat such as beef, chicken or ram before grilling.
+Suya powder is a dried peanut-based spice rub that is commonly used to marinate any meat such as beef, chicken, or ram before grilling.
 The spice can also be used in any dish of your choice as well.
 It is extremely popular in West Africa and was created in the parts of northern Nigeria.
 There is no set way to make Suya.
 The combination of spice blend might vary according to personal preference, but peanuts, cayenne pepper, salt and ginger are essential ingredients.
-Also, depending on what West African country you’re from it might have a different name, for example, it is called “Serre” in Sierra Leone and “Soya” in Cameroon.
+Also, depending on which West African country you are from it might have a different name, for example, it is called “Serre” in Sierra Leone and “Soya” in Cameroon.

 - Be sure not to over broil your meat; 10 minutes max on each side is all you need.

 - It is important that you soak the sticks in water before placing in the oven to prevent burning.

 - Be sure to cut your vegetables and onions thick; you want to taste all the flavors.

 - You will need enough oil to brush only the top of the skewers.
 Although I used olive oil, you can certainly use any oil of your choice.

 - You should be able to find Suya powder at your local African-Caribbean store, online, or you can also make it at home.
 There are a lot of wonderful recipes online on how to make your own at home.